cpetrich/counterfeit_DS18B20/README.md

 Besides ethical concerns, some of the counterfeit sensors actually do not work in parasitic power mode, have a high noise level, temperature offset outside the advertised ±0.5 °C band, do not contain an EEPROM, have bugs and unspecified failure rates, or differ in another unknown manner from the specifications in the Maxim datasheet.
 Clearly, the problems are not big enough to discourage people from buying probes on ebay, but it may be good to know the actual specs when the data are important or measurement conditions are difficult.

 ## What are we dealing with?
-Definitions differ, but following AIR6273, a **counterfeit** is an unauthorized copy, imitation, substitute, or modification misrepresented as a specific genuie item from an authorized manufacturer \[13\].
+Definitions differ, but following AIR6273, a **counterfeit** is an unauthorized copy, imitation, substitute, or modification misrepresented as a specific genuine item from an authorized manufacturer \[13\].
 As of 2019, the main problem is imitations (**clones**) that are labeled to mislead the unsuspecting buyer.
 Fortunately, DS18B20 clones are nearly trivially easy to identify: Marking on the chip printed rather than lasered?
 No mark in the rear indent?
 Probably a conterfeit.
 Content of the "scratchpad register" doesn't comply with the datasheet?
 Probably a counterfeit.
 Behaves systematically different from known authentic chips?
 Probably a counterfeit.

 ## What do they look like?
 ![Authentic Maxim DS18B20 with topmark DALLAS DS18B20 1932C4 +786AB and indent marked "P"](images/Maxim_DS18B20_chip_front_reverse.jpg)